abhinav1590/opencv-projects/README.md

-python programs using openCV and mediapipe
+# python programs using openCV